-Although representing the memory as a set of vectors is an obvious choice for the model design in Transformer, the memory is discrete and its capacity is determined by the number of the vectors.
-An alternative form of memory is \textbf{continuous memory}.
-This type of model typically builds on the idea of function approximation, in which $\{\mathbf{k}_{1},...,\mathbf{k}_{i-1}\}$ or $\{\mathbf{v}_{1},...,\mathbf{v}_{i-1}\}$ is viewed as a series of data points, and a continuous function is developed to fit these data points.
-Then, we no longer need to store $\{\mathbf{k}_{1},...,\mathbf{k}_{i-1}\}$ and $\{\mathbf{v}_{1},...,\mathbf{v}_{i-1}\}$.
-Instead, the memory is represented by the functions fitting these vectors.
-A simple method is to combine simple functions to fit complex curves of data points.
-For example, we can develop a set of basis functions and use a linear combination of them to approximate the key or value vectors \citep{martins-etal:2022former}.
-The resulting model is parameterized by these basis functions and the corresponding weights in the combination.
+Although representing memory as a set of vectors is an intuitive design choice for Transformers, its capacity is bounded by the number of vectors.
+An alternative paradigm is \textbf{continuous memory}.
+This approach leverages function approximation, treating the sets of keys $\{\mathbf{k}_{1},\cdots,\mathbf{k}_{i-1}\}$ or values $\{\mathbf{v}_{1},\cdots,\mathbf{v}_{i-1}\}$ as a series of data points to be fitted by a continuous function.
+Instead of explicitly storing these vectors, the memory is parameterized by the functions themselves.
+A common method is to use a linear combination of simple basis functions to approximate the complex function defined by the discrete key or value vectors~\citep{martins-etal:2022former}.

 It is also straightforward to use a short-term memory and a long-term memory simultaneously so that we can combine the merits of both.
-For example, we use a cache-based memory to capture local context, and use an efficient long-term memory that encodes the entire history to model long-range dependency.
-This idea is also similar to that used in combining different sparse attention models as discussed in the previous sub-section.
+For example, we use a cache-based memory to capture local context, and use an efficient long-term memory that encodes the entire history to model long-range dependencies.
+This idea is also similar to that used in combining different sparse attention models as discussed in the previous subsection.